nimble-ui/community/CODE_OF_CONDUCT.md

 - Harassment of individuals, groups, or other entities inside or outside the community
 - Attempts to hurt the reputation(s) of others
-- Being an inconvenience to other community members or obstructing activities relating to the development of NimbleUI
+- Being an inconvenience to other community members or obstructing activities relating to the development of NimbleUI (this includes spamming, too)
 - Discriminatory behavior based on race, gender, disability, or any other attribute.

 ## Reporting Misconduct